 - i.
-To learn the principles, techniques and applications of Plant propagation - ii.
-To learn the principles, techniques and applications of Plant Breeding i.
-To acquire the knowledge on principles, techniques and applications of Plant Biotechnology ii.
-To understand methods of gene transfer in Recombinant DNA technology iii.
-Applications of Biotechnology in Human welfare, IPR, Biosafety and Bioethics iv.
+To acquire the knowledge on principles, techniques and applications of Plant Biotechnology - ii.
+To understand methods of gene transfer in Recombinant DNA technology - iii.
+Applications of Biotechnology in Human welfare, IPR, Biosafety and Bioethics - iv.
 To understand the principles, tools and techniques of Genetic Engineering